From Rotary to Touch-Tone: How the Trimline Telephone Bridged the Gap?

 The Advent of Touch-Tone Technology

-- Faster dialing speeds
+- Faster speeds for calling

 The Trimline Telephone: A Bridge Between Eras

-- An integrated handset and dialing mechanism
+- An integrated handset and calling system

-- Versatile mounting options (wall or desk)
+- Multiple hanging choices (wall or desk)

 The Impact of the Trimline Telephone on Communication